Does Concrete Resurfacing Last?

 It can also fail very quickly when corners are cut.

-That is why experience, preparation and ongoing care matter far more than generic lifespan claims on the internet.
+That is why experience, preparation and client orientated mindset matter far more than generic lifespan claims on the internet.